winitzki/scall/tutorial/programming_dhall.md

       alg { _1 = left r ar alg, _2 = right r ar alg }
 ```

-We also need a `Show` implementation and the monadic `join` method:
+We will also need a `Show` implementation and the monadic `join` method:

 ```dhall
 let showFrTree : ∀(a : Type) → Show a → Show (FrTree a)